-Smallpox is an acute, contagious, and sometimes fatal disease caused by infection with a virus known as the variola virus.
-Smallpox outbreaks have occurred from time to time for thousands of years, but in 1980 the disease was declared eradicated following worldwide vaccination programs.
-Except for stockpiles in high-security laboratories, the virus has been eliminated.
-However, if obtained and deliberately released as a bioweapon, smallpox could cause a public health catastrophe.
+Smallpox was a serious infectious disease caused by the variola virus, a poxvirus related to mpox.
+Smallpox outbreaks have occurred for thousands of years, but in 1980 the disease was declared eradicated following worldwide vaccination programs.
+Although smallpox is no longer causing global illness, high-security laboratories maintain stockpiles of variola viruses, which if lost or stolen and released as a bioweapon, could lead to a public health catastrophe.

 Smallpox as a Bioweapon